What Are HEIC Files? The Simple, Technical Guide

 • HEIC (same quality setting): ~3.4MB

-Zooming into fine details, differences are hard to spot—yet the file is smaller.
-That's the HEIC advantage.
+When you zoom into fine details, differences are hard to spot, yet the file is smaller.
+That is the HEIC advantage.

 HEIC vs. JPEG at a glance